-Mobile product page is just as important as its desktop counterpart.
+The mobile product page is just as important as its desktop counterpart.
 Maybe even more important.
-And the necessity to create a usable and professional looking mobile product page will just keep getting more and more crucial as the portion of mobile visitors keeps growing along with demand for higher conversion rate.
+And the necessity to create a usable and professional looking mobile product page will just keep getting more and more crucial as the portion of mobile visitors keeps growing along with demand for higher conversion rates.

 There is, however, one issue that mobile product page designers have to cope with.
 While the desktop product pages have more than enough space to work with, the mobile versions have to cramp all necessary information into a very limited space provided by the screens of mobile devices.
-Check out some examples of website WordPress ecommerce themes for an inspiration which are highly optimized for mobile conversions.
+Check out some examples of website WordPress e-commerce themes for inspiration that are highly optimized for mobile conversions.

 That’s why they have to think twice about every element of their product page and consider whether it really has to be there or not.
 However, there are some essential elements every mobile product page should have.

 Tips and Tricks to optimize for mobile eCommerce:

 I believe it’s quite clear that every product page should contain the product’s name.
 The name should be clear and ideally descriptive.
 The name itself can contain information about the product, such as its size, color or model name.

 Sufficient product description is a must for every single product page, desktop, and mobile.
 However, a lengthy text can take up a big portion of valuable and limited space.
 That’s why it is a good idea to first serve your customers only the most important information as a part of a short product description.